Northern Arizona University: Movies and other events

 Unions and Student Activities offers many services and events for the campus community, such as movies and the popular Friday night AfterHours program produced by Sun Entertainment.
 SUN also presents concerts, comedians, free movies, trivia nights, dodgeball, and many other special events each year.
 The College of Arts and Letters presents classic films every Tuesday night during the school year and more than 400 music and theatrical performances, lectures, films, and art exhibitions annually.

 Alumni

-The NAU Alumni Association represents more than 160,000 alumni.
+The NAU Alumni Association represents more than 160,000 alumni, notably including two Governors of Arizona, one U.S. Senator, one U.S. Representative, two U.S. Ambassadors, one Medal of Honor recipient, and 16 Olympians, as well as four Truman Scholars, 11 Goldwater Scholars, and three Udall Scholars.

 Professional sports

 The Arizona Cardinals of the NFL conducted their summer training camp at Northern Arizona University's Flagstaff campus for many years until 2013.
 The Cardinals left Flagstaff to conduct their camp in Glendale in 2013.
 Beginning in 2014, NAU entered into partnerships with the Phoenix Suns and the Phoenix Mercury of the NBA and WNBA respectively.